r0hitm/devavatar-archived/src/content/blog/syncing-obsidian-for-free-empower-your-workflow-on-any-device.md

 ---
 title: "Syncing Obsidian for Free: Empower Your Workflow on Any Device"
-description: My setup to sync Obsidian notes between multiple devices using Git and GitHub.
+description: Step-by-Step tutorial for setting up Git and GitHub to sync Obsidian notes between multiple devices for free.
 pubDatetime: 2023-06-07T00:00:00.000Z
+modDatetime: 2024-03-07T06:18:23.737Z
 tags:
   - tutorial
 ---